 Sodium chloride, typically referred to as salt, is SDDOT's primary snow fighting chemical.
-For Fiscal Year 2020 Salt prices have increased by 20% on average.
-SDDOT used 56,473 tons of salt last season accounting for an expenditure of approximately 3.9 million dollars.
-Because of these amounts and the 20% on average price increase, it is imperative that the salt used meets various specifications to ensure the highest quality.
-SDDOT contracts annually with salt vendors.
-Typically, those vendors subcontract delivery and/or loading to other companies.
+For Fiscal Year 2021 Salt prices have decreased by 4.5% on average.
+SDDOT used 61,760 tons of salt last season accounting for an expenditure of approximately 5.1 million dollars.
+Because of these amounts and the increase cost of fuel, it is imperative that the salt used meets various specifications to ensure the highest quality.
+SDDOT contracts annually with salt vendors that typically subcontract delivery and/or loading to other companies.
 Since each Region administers its contracts individually, there are various ways of communicating and coordinating deliveries.
 It is important that salt orders are received in a timely, professional manner.